July 8, 2024

 • Acknowledgment for early voluntary action.

-• Heightened interest from investors inclined towards green investments.
+• Heightened interest from investors inclined towards ESG investments.

 By embracing comprehensive GHG accounting and addressing all aspects of a company's activities, businesses can enjoy numerous advantages and contribute to a more sustainable future.

-Leveraging Net0 carbon management tool to measure scopes 1, 2, and 3 emissions
+Leveraging Net0 sustainability tools to measure scopes 1, 2, and 3 emissions

-In the pursuit of accurate and comprehensive greenhouse gas emission measurements, businesses can utilize the Net0 carbon management tool to assess and report on all of the scopes of emissions.
-The Net0 tool is designed to streamline and optimize the process, making it more accessible for organizations of various sizes and industries.
+Businesses can utilize the Net0 carbon management tool to assess and report on all of the scopes of emissions.
+Net0 AI-first sustainability tools are designed to streamline and optimize the process, making it more accessible for organizations of various sizes and industries.

 Net0 emissions management platform dashboard with colorful graphs